Colorado 'River Yeti' Hunts For Treasure In Clear Creek

 Some of the items, like sunglasses, he has given away to charity.
 Others he tries to find owners for.

-“I just wanna collect it and see how many years of diving I do and just add it all up.”
+“I just want to collect it and see how many years of diving I do and just add it all up.”

 If his videos can’t help track down owners, he hopes they at least entertain and inspire.